-Draft Murrumbidgee LEP 2023 4.2B Minimum subdivision lot size for strata plan schemes in certain rural, residential and environment protection zones land to (1) The objective of this clause is to ensure that land to which this clause applies is not fragmented by subdivisions that would create additional dwelling entitlements. on of (3) The size of any lot resulting from a subdivision of land to which this clause applies for a strata plan scheme (other than any lot comprising common property within the meaning of the Strata Schemes (Freehold Development) Act 1973 or Strata Schemes (Leasehold Development) Act 1986) is not to be less than the minimum size shown on the Lot Size Map in relation to that land.
+Draft Murrumbidgee LEP 2023 4.2B Minimum subdivision lot size for strata plan schemes in certain rural, residential and environment protection zones (1) The objective of this clause is to ensure that land to which this clause applies is not fragmented by subdivisions that would create additional dwelling entitlements.
+(2) This clause applies to land in the following zones that is used, or is proposed to be used, for residential accommodation or tourist and visitor (a) Zone RU1 Primary Production, (c) Zone E3 Environmental Management.
+(3) The size of any lot resulting from a subdivision of land to which this clause applies for a strata plan scheme (other than any lot comprising common property within the meaning of the Strata Schemes (Freehold Development) Act 1973 or Strata Schemes (Leasehold Development) Act 1986) is not to be less than the minimum size shown on the Lot Size Map in relation to that land.
+Note- Part 6 of State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 provides that strata subdivision of a building in certain circumstances is specified complying development.
 Murrumbidgee LEP 2013 4.2B Minimum subdivision lot size for strata plan schemes in certain rural, residential and environment protection zones (1) The objective of this clause is to ensure that land to which this clause applies is not fragmented by subdivisions that would create additional dwelling entitlements.
+(2) This clause applies to land in the following zones that is used, or is proposed to be used, for residential accommodation or tourist and visitor (a) Zone RU1 Primary Production, (c) Zone E3 Environmental Management.
 (3) The size of any lot resulting from a subdivision of land to which this clause applies for a strata plan scheme (other than any lot comprising common property within the meaning of the Strata Schemes (Freehold Development) Act 1973 or Strata Schemes (Leasehold Development) Act 1986) is not to be less than the minimum size shown on the Lot Size Map in relation to that land.
+Note- Part 6 of State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 provides that strata subdivision of a building in certain circumstances is specified complying development.
+Jerilderie LEP 2012 4.2A Minimum subdivision lot size for strata plan schemes in certain rural zones (1) The objective of this clause is to ensure that land to which this clause applies is not fragmented by subdivisions that would create additional dwelling entitlements. (z) This clause applies to land in Zone RO i Fillinary Production that is used, or proposed to be used, for residential accommodation or tourist and visitor accommodation.
+(3) The size of any lot resulting from a subdivision of land to which this clause applies for a strata plan scheme (other than any lot comprising common property within the meaning of the Strata Schemes (Freehold Development) Act 1973 or Strata Schemes (Leasehold Development) Act 1986) is not to be less than the minimum size shown on the Lot Size Map in relation to that land.
 Part 6 of State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 provides that strata subdivision of a building in certain circumstances is specified complying development.
-Jerilderie LEP 2012 4.2A Minimum subdivision lot size for strata plan schemes in certain rural zones (1) The objective of this clause is to ensure that land to which this clause applies is not fragmented by subdivisions that would create additional dwelling entitlements.
-(2) This clause applies to land in Zone KUT Primary Production that is used, or proposed to be used, for residential accommodation or tourist and visitor accommodation.
-(3) The size of any lot resulting from a subdivision of land to which this clause applies for a strata plan scheme (other than any lot comprising common property within the meaning of the Strata Schemes (Freehold Development) Act 1973 or Strata Schemes (Leasehold Development) Act 1986) is not to be less than the minimum size shown on the Lot Size Map in relation to that land.
-Note- Part 6 of State Environmental Planning Policy (Exempt and Complying Development Codes) 2008 provides that strata subdivision of a building in certain circumstances is specified complying development.